AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

 13. SPIDER PLANT

-Spider plants look almost like a snake plant.
+Spider plants look almost like snake plants.

 Spider plant grows well in semi-shady to partial direct sunlight.